leanprover/logic_and_proof_lean3/combinatorics.rst

    d. if the president cannot hold another office, but the vice president and secretary may or may not be the same person?

 #.
 How many 7 digit phone numbers are there, if any 7 digits can be used?
-How many are there is the first digit cannot be 0?
+How many are there if the first digit cannot be 0?

 #.
 In a class of 20 kindergarten students, two are twins.
 How many ways are there of lining up the students, so that the twins are standing together?